notingcode/gaussian-splatting_docker/README.md

 The contents in the shared path can be accessed in the container using the same path.

-You can also use `docker cp` with the running container.
+You can also use [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/) with the running container.

 ## SIBR Viewer Unsolved Error

-- When launching SIBR viewer, OpenGL/CUDA interop error occurs that forces rendering to be done on the CPU.
+- When launching SIBR viewer, OpenGL/CUDA interop error occurs that forces scene rendering to be done on the CPU.
 The solution to this problem is still not found.